swcarpentry/DEPRECATED-bc/novice/python/06-cmdline.md

 <li>If one or more filenames are given, read data from them and report statistics for each file separately.</li>
 <li>Use the <code>--min</code>, <code>--mean</code>, or <code>--max</code> flag to determine what statistic to print.</li>
 </ol>
-<p>To make this work, we need to know how to handle command-line arguments in a program, and how to get at standard input.
+<p>To make this work, we need to know how to handle command-line parameters in a program, and how to get at standard input.
 We'll tackle these questions in turn below.</p>
 </div>

 <div class="objectives">
 <h4 id="objectives">Objectives</h4>
 <ul>
-<li>Use the values of command-line arguments in a program.</li>
+<li>Use the values of command-line parameters in a program.</li>
 <li>Handle flags and files separately in a command-line program.</li>
 <li>Read data from standard input in a program so that it can be used in a pipeline.</li>
 </ul>